top of page

 Pain assessment in cats before and after dental extractions

-Title of the paper
+Title of the Paper

-Aim of the paper
+Aim of the Paper

-In the author’s words, the aim of this exploratory study was to identify pain-induced behaviors in cats before and after treatment of oral disease using video assessment.
+In the authors' words, the aim of this exploratory study was to identify pain-induced behaviors in cats before and after treatment of oral disease using video assessment.

-Summary of the work
+Summary of the Work

 This study aimed to identify pain-induced behaviours in cats before and after treatment of oral disease using video assessment.
 It involved 24 cats divided into two groups: one receiving minimal dental treatment and the other undergoing multiple dental extractions.
 The cats were filmed before and after treatment, and their behaviors were analyzed.
-Pain scores were performed using the Glasgow Composite Measure Pain Scale (CMPS-F)
+Pain scores were performed using the Glasgow Composite Measure Pain Scale (CMPS-F).

 Key findings include:

-Cats with minimal treatment showed less walking and standing, and more immobility post-treatment.
+• Cats with minimal treatment showed less walking and standing and more immobility post-treatment.

-New behaviours appeared after treatment associated with post-op pain
+• New behaviours appeared after treatment associated with post-op pain.

 The Zero Pain View

 These cats underwent a multimodal analgesia protocol (single dose opioid, NSAID post-op, bupivacaine nerve blocks) during their dental work.
-Despite this, new behaviours were seen in the post-op period indicative of pain.
+Despite this, new behaviours were seen in the post-op period that indicated pain.
 This suggests that additional analgesia would be beneficial.
-We would recommend repeating the opioid – a single premed dose was used in this study.
-The use of ketamine prior to dental extractions would improve analgesia, either as a single dose or a CRI.
-Instead of acepromazine in the premed, an alpha-2-agonist would offer a synergistic analgesic effect with the opioid.
-A further consideration is to provide these cats with NSAIDs prior to the dental treatment, which we recommend.
+We recommend repeating the opioid – a single premed dose was used in this study.

 The papers reviewed in this Reflect article are designed to generate questions.
 We recommend that you follow the links to read each paper – they are all open access.